The Best Hotels in Cairo, Egypt, for Every Traveller

-Villa Belle Epoque is a tranquil boutique in Maadi, one of Cairo’s trendiest suburbs.
+Villa Belle Epoque is a tranquil boutique hotel in one of Cairo’s trendiest suburbs, Maadi.
 Housed in an elegant 1920s mansion, its 33 rooms and suites – with their velvet-upholstered armchairs, heavy antique furniture and hardwood floors – instantly take you back a century.
 The hotel has two pools and two restaurants, the latter of which are also popular eating spots for Maadi residents.
 The neighbourhood’s central nerve is Road 9 (an eight-minute walk from reception), where you can shop for souvenirs, smoke shisha or feast on everything from American-style waffles to Chinese crispy duck.

 Talisman Hotel de Charme is a single-storey boutique bed and breakfast in downtown Cairo.
 Bedecked in antique furniture, Egyptian paintings and hand-made Persian carpets, Talisman gives a sense of old Egyptian times and adds to this relaxing old-school environment with a private library, where guests can curl up and bury themselves in a different kind of Egyptian tome.
 Though there is no restaurant in the hotel, the Talisman is surrounded by a number of inexpensive local restaurants and bars, so you won’t be hurting for nightlife options.

-The Four Seasons Hotel is a true luxury retreat located on the Nile’s West Bank, in the prestigious First Palace Complex.
+The Four Seasons Hotel is a true luxury hotel located on the Nile’s West Bank, in the prestigious First Palace Complex.
 The hotel boasts some of the finest dining facilities in the city, a range of revitalising spa treatments and gorgeous views of not only the river, but the pyramids as well.
 The pinnacle of contemporary luxury and elegance, Cairo’s Four Seasons will satisfy even the most discerning traveller.

-Located in Cairo’s old town, Le Riad is a small hotel with a long history.
+Located in Cairo’s old town, Le Riad is a small hotel in Cairo with a long history.
 Situated in a medieval area that’s barely changed over the centuries, Le Riad takes the inspiration from its surroundings and evokes a strong sense of the distant past in its decor.
 All 17 suites reflect the architecture and environment of the surrounding Old Town.
 Decorated with rich colours, ornamentation, and textiles, Le Riad is a gem shining light on Cairo’s storied history.

 A refreshing little oasis in Zamalek, Hotel Longchamps carries on the long traditional of true Egyptian hospitality.
 Surrounded by lovely old villas and gardens from 1860s, it is located in a safe and upscale district.
 Since 1953, Longchamps has charmed visitors to Cairo with its combination of luxury Egyptian decor and intimate elegance – not only in the hotel’s beautifully decorated rooms, but also in their summer terrace and cosy winter garden.

-The Gabriel Hotel is a glorious luxury hotel located in Sheraton, close to Cairo International Airport.
+The Gabriel Hotel is a glorious luxury hotel in Cairo, located in Sheraton, close to Cairo International Airport.
 The hotel’s 21 rooms and four suites are all tastefully decorated with exotic high-quality patterns, textures, colours and fabrics.
 A boutique atmosphere is maintained by selection of warm, bright colours and distinctive style.
 The hotel serves chic French cuisine in its restaurant; a complimentary breakfast is available.

-The American-owned Pyramids View Inn certainly makes good on its name: this hotel offers a fine vantage point to see the Great Pyramids and the Great Sphinx.
+The American-owned Pyramids View Inn certainly makes good on its name: this hotel in Cairo offers a fine vantage point to see the Great Pyramids and the Great Sphinx.
 Those looking within the hotel will find another satisfying view: with its elegant interior and natural wooden details, this bed and breakfast combines modern amenities with traditional Egyptian style.
 Its wealth of charming ornaments, carefully designed details, and colourful carpets create a vivid yet laid back atmosphere that perfectly captures the spirit of the city.

 If you wish to spend your holiday surrounded by lakes and greenery despite the desert climate, Dusit Thani Lakeview Cairo is the natural choice.
 This luxury hotel was inspired by traditional Thai design, brings a Bangkok sensibility to the heart of New Cairo.
 Located just 20 minutes away from Cairo International Airport, this hotel offers three swimming pools as well as a jacuzzi, a fitness studio and fine dining options.
 While it’s an especially popular destination for romantic getaways, Dusit Thani Lakeview Cairo is also a brilliant option for families, friends and solo travellers looking for a pampered experience.